 Only specified employees of DoL will be permitted access to the information and all access will be logged and audited.
-Both US and New Zealand agencies are entitled to request an audit of the other's handling procedures to provide assurance that appropriate security is in place at 6.18 and 6.19 of the MoU.
+Both UK and New Zealand agencies are entitled to request an audit of the other's handling procedures to provide assurance that appropriate security is in place.